port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/set-self-service-actions-rbac.md

 ## Configuring approval notifications

-Instead of receiving approval notifications via email, you have the option to configure them to be sent to a webhook.
+by default manual approval notifications are sent via email to users who have approval permissions.

+It is also possible to configure a webhook URL which the approval notification will be sent to.

 This allows you to receive notifications in a format of your choice, either as a plain JSON object or as a Slack message.